Review – Dark Souls

 When they came to Earth in 2017 with their flying saucers and their spherical mother ship, we were not sure what to expect.
 We hoped they would be peaceful and friendly.
 We named them the Ravagers and then… hold on, hold on – we named them Ravagers before they attacked?
 Yes, yes we did.
 It’s almost like we were spoiling for a fight.

 So the saucers dropped giant ants and spiders on our cities and the battle began in earnest.
 The Earth Defense Force is tasked with taking on the most ridiculous and inexplicable hordes of invaders imaginable.
-Along with the giant insects and the saucers and the mothership, there are small aerial fighters, a giant mechanical dinosaur and large robotic walkers. → Read the rest
+Along with the giant insects and the saucers and the mothership, there are small aerial fighters, a giant mechanical dinosaur and large robotic walkers. → All the lonely gamers, where do they all come from?

 Review – Broken Sword: The Shadow of the Templars – The Director’s Cut